-Nevil Dwek’s feature debut, “Undermind" is a smart, slickly made psychological thriller, with plot similarities to films like “Sliding Doors” and “Happenstance.”
+Nevil Dwek’s feature debut, “Undermind” — winner of best feature at both the Dances With Films and the Stony Brook Film Festival — is a smart, slickly made psychological thriller, with plot similarities to films like “Sliding Doors” and “Happenstance.”
 Evocatively shot by cinematographer Wolfgang Held, and with pro performances all around, pic is deserving of a cable release, if not select arthouse distribution.